 What is Stock?

-Simply put, a stock is a small ownership in a publicly owned company.
+Simply put, a stock is small ownership in a publicly owned company.
 When companies wish to raise funds, they sell a portion of the company to investors.
 That ownership is represented by shares of stock.

 A small, private company owned by two members of a family may not have formal shares, though each family member would be considered to own half of the stock.
 Companies with more investors are likely to have more formal documents defining each party’s ownership.